ibmtjbot/tjbot/README.md

 You can make your own TJBot in a number of ways.

 - **3d Print or Laser Cut**.
 If you have access to a 3D printer or laser cutter, you can print/cut TJBot yourself.
 Begin by downloading the [design files](https://ibmtjbot.github.io/#gettj) and firing up your printer/cutter.
 - **TJBot Full Kit**.
-You can order a full TJBot kit with the laser cut cardboard and all the electronics from [Sparkfun](https://www.sparkfun.com/products/14123).
+You can order a full TJBot kit with the laser cut cardboard and all the electronics from [Sparkfun](https://www.sparkfun.com/products/14123), [Adafruit](https://www.adafruit.com/product/3462), or [Robotkingdom](http://shop.robotkingdom.com.tw/raspberry-pi/tjbot01.html).
 - **TJBot Cardboard Kit**.
 You can purchase the TJBot laser cut cardboard from [Texas Laser Creations](http://texlaser.com).

 ## Electronics